MicrosoftDocs/cpp-docs/docs/sanitizers/error-global-buffer-overflow.md

 ---
-title: "global-overflow error"
+title: "Error: global-buffer-overflow"
-description: "Source examples and live debug screenshots for global variable overflow errors." ms.date: 02/05/2021
+description: "Source examples and live debug screenshots for global variable overflow errors." ms.date: 03/02/2021
 f1_keywords: ["global-buffer-overflow"]
-helpviewer_keywords: ["global-buffer-overflow"]
+helpviewer_keywords: ["global-buffer-overflow error", "AddressSanitizer error global-buffer-overflow"]
 ---

-# Example: `global-overflow` error
+# Error: `global-buffer-overflow`

+> Address Sanitizer Error: Global buffer overflow

 The compiler generates metadata for any variable in the `.data` or `.bss` sections.
 These variables have language scope of global or file static.
-They're allocated in memory before main() starts.
+They're allocated in memory before `main()` starts.
 Global variables in C are treated much differently than in C++.
-This difference is because of the complex rules for linking.
+This difference is because of the complex rules for C++ linking.

 In C, a global variable can be declared in several source files, and each definition can have different types.
-The compiler can't see all the possible definitions.
+The compiler can't see all the possible definitions at once.
 However, the linker does see all the different definitions.
-The linker defaults to selecting the largest sized variable out of all the different declarations.
+For C, the linker defaults to selecting the largest-sized variable out of all the different declarations.

 In C++, a global is allocated by the compiler.
 There can only be one definition, so the size of each definition is known at compile time.